Black-eyed pea: Lucky New Year food

 In African-American Hoodoo, eating black-eyed peas or Hoppin' John (a traditional soul food) on New Year's Day is thought to bring prosperity in the new year.
 The peas are typically cooked with a pork product for flavoring (such as bacon, fatback, ham bones, or hog jowls) and diced onion, and served with a hot chili sauce or a pepper-flavored vinegar.
 The traditional meal also includes cabbage, collard, turnip, or mustard greens, and ham.
 The peas, since they swell when cooked, symbolize prosperity; the greens symbolize money; the pork, because pigs root forward when foraging, represents positive motion.
+It is similar to the Ghanaian dish, waakye.
 Cornbread, which represents gold, also often accompanies this meal.

 Several legends exist as to the origin of this custom.
 Two popular explanations for the South's association with peas and good luck date back to the American Civil War.
-The first is associated with General William T. Sherman's march of the Union Army to the sea, during which they pillaged the Confederates' food supplies.
-Stories say peas and salted pork were said to have been left untouched, because of the belief that they were animal food unfit for human consumption.
+The first is associated with General William T. Sherman's march of the Union Army to the sea, during which they pillaged the Confederate food supplies.
+Stories say peas and salt pork were said to have been left untouched, because of the belief that they were animal food unfit for human consumption.
 Southerners considered themselves lucky to be left with some supplies to help them survive the winter, and black-eyed peas evolved into a representation of good luck.
 One challenge to this legend is that General Sherman brought backup supplies with him including three days of animal feed and would have been unlikely to have left even animal feed untouched.
 In addition, the dates of the first average frost for Atlanta and Savannah, respectively, are November 13 and November 28.
 As Sherman's march was from November 15 to December 21, 1864, it is improbable, although possible, that the Union Army would have come across standing fields of black-eyed peas as relayed in most versions of the legend.
 In another Southern tradition, black-eyed peas were a symbol of emancipation for African-Americans who had previously been enslaved, and who after the Civil War were officially freed on New Year's Day.

 Other Southern American traditions point to Jews of Ashkenazi and Sephardic ancestry in Southern cities and plantations eating the peas.